CorneliaKelinske/The_Brogrammer/posts/2022/07-24-is_it_worth_it.md

 ==body==

-The valuable insights that I am sharing in this post are based on my work on these projects:
+What I am sharing in this post is based on my work on these projects:
   - -- this website
-  - -- The Little Thinker's Space (a photo/video sharing app I built for my son; (https://the-little-thinkers-space.fly.dev/))
+  - -- The Little Thinker's Space (a photo/video sharing app I built for my son; (https://the-little-thinkers-space.fly.dev/)
   - -- ex_robo_cop (a light-weight captcha library; https://hexdocs.pm/ex_robo_cop/README.html)

 But now, without further ado, here is what I have learned: